LordTenderBacon/Scary-Sound-Prop-with-Adafruit-RP2040-Prop-Maker/README.md

 16. Type in python convert_raw_to_c_array.py audio.raw audio_data.txt

 17. If done correctly after a couple seconds you should see a new files in your folder with your c-array open that in a notepad and copy it into the main code where it says in the Propmaker project

+18. Please make sure after coping and pasting your new audio data to the main arduino file the beginning of it starts with "const uint8_t laughAudioData[] = {" with out the quotions